boomerang-io/charts/bmrg-flow/README.md

 ## Known Issues

 - We are currently applying the `ingress.kubernetes.io/client-max-body-size: 1m` annotation to the ingress for [issue](https://github.com/kubernetes/ingress-nginx/issues/2494).
-- Starting with IBM Boomerang Flow helm chart version 2.0.0 the backwards compatibility is broken due to the ICP 3.2+ and NGINX Ingress Controller 0.22.0 versions
 - We only support single host ingresses

 ## Chart Development